 Education should be able to develop professional ability and capabilities so that knowledge may be properly linked.
 The downward filtration theory advocated by Lord Macaulay is not philosophically sound as it ignores the common masses.
 Practical knowledge is superior to bookish knowledge.
 Hence primary knowledge in Modi (a special Marathi script) accounts, history, grammar, agriculture ethics and health should be imparted.
 Though quantitative growth in primary schools is important, it should not be at the cost of qualitative growth.
 The government must formulate the scheme of scholarships and rewards for deserving students and those in need of support.

-Jyotiba Phule’s Bold efforts to educate women
+Jyotiba Phule's Bold efforts in women's education

 The relevance of Jyotiba's Educational Philosophy Today